-Treatment: If the Stalking Horse Bid is the Successful Bid, the Holders of Class S.7 Claims will not receive any distributions from any of the Debtors' Estates on account of those Claims.
-If the Stalking Horse Bid is not the Successful Bid, this Plan will be modified as appropriate to incorporate the terms of the Successful Bid.
+Treatment: If the Stalking Horse Bid is the Successful Bid, the Holders of Class S.7 Claims will be deemed to have their Class S.7 Claims satisfied by the distributions to Holders of Class S.3 and Class P.2 Claims as described herein.
+If the Stalking Horse Bid is not the Successful Bid and the Successful Bid yields additional consideration for distribution to Class S.7, this Plan will be modified as appropriate to incorporate the terms of the Successful Bid.

-Voting: Holders of Class S.7 Claims are not expected to receive or retain any property under the Plan.
-Class S.7 therefore is deemed to have rejected this Plan pursuant to Bankruptcy Code section 1126(g), and the Holders of Class S.7 Claims are not entitled to vote to accept or reject this Plan.
+Voting: Class S.7 is Impaired, and the Holders of Class S.7 Claims are entitled to vote to accept or reject this Plan.